-The Great Lakes Science badging program is a new professional development opportunity for educators!
+The Great Lakes Science badging program is an inspiring and engaging professional development opportunity for educators!

 This online program allows you to work at your own pace as you accomplish “missions” (activities) related to Great Lakes environmental literacy, science literacy and 21st-century skills.
 Teachers are awarded digital badges for their missions and skill building, which can be displayed on resumes and social networks.